thm-projects/frag.jetzt/README.md

 1. Any number of rooms can be created as guest or registered user.
 Only the rooms of registered users remain permanently.
 180 days after the last use of a room, it will be deleted automatically.
 Bonus tokens of unregistered participants are only stored in the browser cache.
 If the browser cache is deleted, the tokens are lost.
 Before leaving a session as an unregistered person, they will be asked to export their acquired tokens as a mail draft or save them to the clipboard.

 1. Although an ordinary website, it behaves like an app from the App Store.
 It can be installed from the browser: "Add to Home".
 After that, it launches like a regular app.
-As a "Progressive Web App" (PWA), it runs on any smartphone, no matter what operating system, no matter what browser.
+As a [Progressive Web App (PWA)](https://en.wikipedia.org/wiki/Progressive_web_app), it runs on any smartphone, no matter what operating system, no matter what browser.
 So the audience will always be ready to use "frag.jetzt" on the spot and spontaneously.

 1. Every user who has used "frag.jetzt" interactively, for example by creating a room or asking a question, can rate the app with stars.
 The rating scheme follows that of Amazon.